vahtyah/LeetCodeSolutions/Data Structures/Linked List/README.md

 [0146.
 LRU Cache](/Data%20Structures%2FLinked%20List%2F0146.%20LRU%20Cache): Design a cache system that evicts least recently used items

+[2095.
+Delete the Middle Node of a Linked List](/Data%20Structures%2FLinked%20List%2F2095.%20Delete%20the%20Middle%20Node%20of%20a%20Linked%20List): Remove the middle node of a linked list

 [2130.
 Maximum Twin Sum of a Linked List](/Data%20Structures%2FLinked%20List%2F2130.%20Maximum%20Twin%20Sum%20of%20a%20Linked%20List): Find maximum symmetric pair sum in a linked list